BOSSES at Blackburn’s Ice Arena have apologised and launched an investigation after a ‘no travellers’ sign was placed in the reception.

 "The Arena does not seek to discriminate against any persons as a category and the management does not condone any form of discrimination.

-"The Arena management reiterate that it has no policy of discrimination for users of the Arena but it will seek to exclude known trouble-makers who violate the rules of using the Arena premises in the future."
+"The Arena management reiterate that it has no policy of discrimination for users of the Arena but it will seek to exclude known trouble-makers who violate the rules of using the Arena premises in

 Joe Dykes, head of the Gypsy, Roma and Traveller Achievement Service for Lancashire County Council, said if the sign had not been removed, legal action could have been taken.